StevenTammen/bibledocs.org/content/verse-by-verse-studies/1-thessalonians/1-thessalonians-5/1-thessalonians-5-1-3-unbelievers-will-not-escape-the-coming-wrath-of-god-but-it-will-come-upon-them-suddenly/_index.md

 <!-- --- -->

-This is not the only place in scripture where we hear about the sudden destruction of those who refuse to follow God (and therefore the path of true righteousness).
+1 Thessalonians 5:1-3 is not the only place in scripture where we hear about the sudden destruction of those who refuse to follow God (and therefore the path of true righteousness).
 For example:

 - Proverbs 6:12-15
 - Proverbs 24:21-22
 - Proverbs 29:1

-There are also other passages of formal prophecy (rather than just general principles) dealing with sudden destruction:
+There are also other passages of formal prophecy (rather than just general principles) dealing with destruction:

 - Isaiah 47
 - Lamentations 4